Veterinary/Animal Health Technician

 Skills for Veterinary/Animal Health Technology/Technician and Veterinary Assistant Majors

-veterinary/animal health technology/technician and veterinary assistant majors are found most commonly in careers in which the following skills are important:
+A major in veterinary/animal health technology/technician and veterinary assistant prepares you for careers in which the following skill-sets are crucial:

 - Critical Thinking - Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.